oceanprotocol-archive/dev-ocean/doc/architecture/secret-store.md

 This page describes the Parity Secret Store integration.

+# Motivation

+The current implementation of Ocean Protocol, detailed in the [OEP-10](https://github.com/oceanprotocol/OEPs/tree/master/10) requires Publishers, Consumers, Providers and Smart Contracts to setup a complete negotiation between them.
+This integration was difficult, needs to scale to support delegation of permissions and because the complexity is a potential source of errors.
+Because of that we investigated alternative approaches to achieve a more secure and scalable way to share secrets between parties.

 # Introduction

 Parity Secret Store is a feature included as part of the Parity Ethereum client that allows to store on the blockchain a fragmented ECDSA key which retrievals are controlled by a permissioned Smart Contract.
 The Secret Store implements a Threshold System that makes nodes unable to reconstruct the keys that allows to decrypt the documents.
 It means a Secret Store node, only saves a portion of the ECDSA key.
 The decryption key can only be generated if a consensus is reached by an amount of Secret Store nodes bigger than the threshold that the publisher of secret chooses.

 From the [Parity Secret Store documentation](https://wiki.parity.io/Secret-Store) page: